gravysippin/mavely-destroyer/README.md

 # Mavely Link Stripper

-A Chrome extension that automatically decodes Mavely affiliate links and redirects you to the actual destination, with tracking parameters removed.
+A Chrome extension that automatically destroys Mavely affiliate links and redirects you to the actual destination, with tracking parameters removed.

 ## What it does